-5.4 Evaluate
+5.5 Evaluate

-Partners will evaluate the outcomes of the report in constructive and supportive ways.
+Partners will evaluate the outcomes of the Report Card in constructive and supportive ways.

-Membership of the Partnership is open to any organisation with an interest in maintaining, and where necessary improving the health of the freshwater basins (as identified in the Townsville Water Quality Improvement Plan), the urban area of Townsville and the adjacent coastal marine areas of the Great Barrier Reef Marine Park, by reporting on the health and if necessary, making recommendations for improvement.
+Membership of the Partnership is open to any organisation with an interest in maintaining, and where necessary improving the health of the Dry Tropics freshwater and estuarine basins, the urban area of Townsville, and the adjacent coastal marine areas of the Great Barrier Reef Marine Park, by reporting on the health and if necessary, making recommendations for improvement.